NHSDigital/integration-adaptor-lab-results/README.md

 | LAB_RESULTS_AMQP_PASSWORD            |                           | (Optional) password for the AMQP server
 | LAB_RESULTS_AMQP_MAX_REDELIVERIES    | 3                         | The number of times an message will be retried to be delivered to consumer.
 After exhausting all retires, it will be put on DLQ.<queue_name> dead letter queue

-(*) Active/Standby: The first broker in the list always used unless there is an error, in which case the other URLs will be used.
+(*) Active/Standby: The first broker in the list is always used unless there is an error, in which case the other URLs will be used.
 At least one URL is required.

 ### Mongodb Configuration Options